 The state of complete streets policies in big US cities

-Thirty-seven out of 40 cities received a medal for complete streets policies, including 30 gold, six silver, and one bronze.
+23 out of 75 cities received a medal for complete streets policies, including four golds, 18 silver, and one bronze.

 Measuring cities’ Complete Streets policies